-- 1 Apply for an assessment of your needs at myagedcare.gov.au/apply-online or by calling My Aged Care on 1800 200 422 - You will be asked questions to help work out your care needs. - You will need your Medicare card. - If you're applying for someone else, they will need to give their consent.
+- Apply for an assessment of your needs at myagedcare.gov.au/apply-online or by calling My Aged Care on 1800 200 422\ - You will be asked questions to help work out your care needs. - You will need your Medicare card. - they will need to give their consent.